KatherineMichel/digital-commonplace/keeping-tabs.md

 ## Learning Materials

 https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/download/ | Resources | Performance Engineering of Software Systems | Electrical Engineering and Computer Science | MIT OpenCourseWare

+https://github.com/kdeldycke/awesome-falsehood | kdeldycke/awesome-falsehood: 😱 Falsehoods Programmers Believe in

+CTO
+https://github.com/92bondstreet/cto | 92bondstreet/cto: 👩‍🚀 A curated list of CTO resources.
+https://github.com/mateusz-brainhub/awesome-cto-resources | mateusz-brainhub/awesome-cto-resources: A community-curated list of awesome resources to help you grow as a CTO

 https://github.com/kuchin/awesome-cto#architecture | kuchin/awesome-cto: A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups https://github.com/kuchin/awesome-cto#technologies | kuchin/awesome-cto: A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups